-1. Both of the following courses (7 credits): WS 201 Introduction to Women's Studies WS 202 Introduction to Contemporary Feminist Theories 2.
-Complete a minimum of 12 additional credits in courses from one of the following areas: gender, race, and ethnic identity; gender and sexuality; gender, history, and narrative; gender and conflict/violence; gender and public policy; gender and literary, visual and performance arts; gender and health; or gender and urban spaces.
-A list of approved courses is maintained by the advisor for the Specialization in Women, Gender, and requirements when the topics include sufficient content regarding women, gender, and one area.
+2. Complete a minimum of 12 additional credits in courses from one of the following areas: gender, race, and ethnic identity; gender and sexuality; gender, history, and narrative; gender and conflict/violence; gender and public policy; gender and literary, visual and performance arts; gender and health; or gender and urban spaces.
+A list of approved courses is maintained by the advisor for the Specialization in Women, Gender, and Social Justice.
+Specific courses on this list will fulfill specialization requirements when the topics include sufficient content regarding women, gender, and one area.